 What is a doula?
-Doulas are non-medical professionals who support women and their families during pregnancy, childbirth and in the first few months of the life of their new baby.
+Doulas are non-medical professionals who support birthing people and their families during pregnancy, childbirth and in the first few months of the life of their new baby.
 Doulas are usually either birth doulas or postpartum doulas (although sometimes they provide both services).
 They provide very different, yet vital roles during the perinatal period.
 Birth doulas provide prenatal support, are there continuously during labour and birth, and help with the initial postpartum concerns.
 Postpartum doulas provide the important ongoing support after the baby's birth at home while a new family adjusts to life with a newborn.

 What is a birth doula?
 A birth doula is a professional who: